 A typical website will take 14 weeks at a minimum from start to launch.
-This includes 3 weeks discovery, 6 weeks design, 3 weeks initial development, and 2 weeks of modifications.
-It could take much longer if you don’t have all your content pre-written or images secured (you need two sizes, one for thumb print and one for standard product image) There are web designers claiming they only need a few weeks to build a small site.
-These same web designers admit that this requires the client to have everything ready to go from the moment the project begins- content is written, templates selected, merchant services and payment processing in play, all pages planned out, photographs chosen, all functions pre-identified and planned for.
+This includes a three-week discovery, a six-week design, three weeks for initial development, and two weeks of modifications.
+It could take much longer if you don’t have all your content pre-written or images secured (you need two sizes, one for thumbprint and one for standard product image) website designers claim they only need a few weeks to build a small site.
+These same web designers admit that this requires the client to have everything ready to go from the moment the project begins- content is written, templates selected, merchant services and payment processing in play, all pages planned out, photographs are chosen, all functions pre-identified and planned for.

 - Ease of Use from Start to End.

 - Wish Lists